JimmyDuong00/docs.ottertech/content/1. Projects/🗺 Azure Sentinel Threat Detection and Map.md

 ![[Pasted image 20240807133033.png]]
 ### Part 2: Create Log Analytics Workspace and Deploy Sentinel

-Create a Log Analytics Workspace to store and operate log data from Azure resources.

 1. Search for "Microsoft Sentinel" in the Azure Portal search bar: